webpack/webpack.js.org/content/guides/build-performance.md

 }
 ```

-## Bootstrap
+### Bootstrap

 Each additional loader/plugin has a bootup time.
 Try to use a few different tools are possible.

-## Node.js version

-Use the latest Node.js version for best performance.

-## Resolving
+### Resolving

+The following steps can increase the speed of resolving:

-* Minimize number of items in `resolve.modules`, `resolve.extensions`, `resolve.mainFiles`, `resolve.descriptionFiles` as they increase the number of filesystem calls
+- Minimize the number of items in `resolve.modules`, `resolve.extensions`, `resolve.mainFiles`, `resolve.descriptionFiles` as they increase the number of filesystem calls.
-* Set `resolve.symlinks: false` if you don't use symlinks/`npm link`/`yarn link`
+- Set `resolve.symlinks: false` if you don't use symlinks (e.g. `npm link` or `yarn link`).
-* Set `resolve.cacheWithContext: false` if you use custom resolving plugins, that are not context specific.
+- Set `resolve.cacheWithContext: false` if you use custom resolving plugins, that are not context specific.

-## Npm/Yarn version

-Use the latest Npm/Yarn version.
-They create more efficient module trees compared to older Npm versions.
-They increases the performance of resolving.

-## Dlls
+### Dlls

-Use the DllPlugin to move less often changed into a separate compilation.
-This improves build time of the application compilation, but increases complexitity of the build process.
+Use the `DllPlugin` to move code that is changed less often into a separate compilation.
+This will improve the application's compilation speed, although it does increase complexitity of the build process.

-## Smaller = Faster
+### Smaller = Faster

-Decrease the total size of the compilation.
-This increase build performance.
+Decrease the total size of the compilation to increase build performance.
 Try to keep chunks small.

-* Use less/smaller libraries
+- Use less/smaller libraries.
-* Use the CommonsChunksPlugin in Multi-Page Applications
+- Use the `CommonsChunksPlugin` in Multi-Page Applications.
-* Use the CommonsChunksPlugin in async mode in Multi-Page Applications
+- Use the `CommonsChunksPlugin` in `async` mode in Multi-Page Applications.
-* Remove unused code.
+- Remove unused code.
-* Only compile the part of the code you are currenly developing on.
+- Only compile the part of the code you are currenly developing on.

-## Worker pool
+### Worker Pool

-Use the `thread-loader` to offload expensive loaders to a worker pool.
+The `thread-loader` can be used to offload expensive loaders to a worker pool.

-Don't use too many workers as there is a boot overhead for the Node.js runtime and the loader.
+W> Don't use too many workers as there is a boot overhead for the Node.js runtime and the loader.
 Minimize the module transfers between worker and main process.
 IPC is expensive.

-## Persistent cache
+### Persistent cache

-Enable persistent cache with the `cache-loader`.
+Enable persistent caching with the `cache-loader`.
 Clear cache directory on `"postinstall"` in `package.json`.

-## Custom plugins/loaders
+### Custom plugins/loaders

 Profile them to not intruduce a performance problem here.

+---

-# Development
+## Development

+The following steps are especially useful in _development_.

-## Incremental Builds
+### Incremental Builds

-Use webpacks watching.
-Don't use other tools to watch your files and invoke webpack. webpacks watching keeps track of timestamps and passes this information to the compilation for cache invalidation.
+Use webpack's watch mode.
+Don't use other tools to watch your files and invoke webpack.
+The built in watch mode will keep track of timestamps and passes this information to the compilation for cache invalidation.

 In some setups watching falls back to polling mode.
-With many watched files this can cause a lot CPU load.
-In these cases increase the polling interval with `watchOptions.poll`.
+With many watched files this can cause a lot of CPU load.
+In these cases you can increase the polling interval with `watchOptions.poll`.

-## Compile in memory
+### Compile in Memory

-Use one of these tools:

-* webpack-dev-server
-* webpack-hot-middleware
-* webpack-dev-middleware

-They compile and serve assets in memory and avoid writing to disk.
+The following utilities improve performance by compiling and serving assets in memory rather than writing to disk:

+* `webpack-dev-server`
+* `webpack-hot-middleware`
+* `webpack-dev-middleware`

-## Devtool
+### Devtool

 Be aware of the performance differences of the different `devtool` settings.